Episode Content Structures that Listeners Loved ♥️

 Nickname: “The Classic” 😎

 This tried-and-true format keeps giving.

-It sticks to the basics: A solo host interviews a different guest every episode.
+It is one of the most popular podcast formats because it sticks to the basics: A solo host interviews a different guest every episode.

 The show usually has a general topic that it sticks to in order to give its audience consistency across the different interviews and episodes.